 In iterating the design of WebGuide it became increasingly clear that what the system "wanted to be" (the design vision) was a medium for construction of knowledge.
-Yet users were more familiar with discussion forums and tended to ignore the perspectives apparatus in favor of engaging in threaded discussion.
-These are very different kinds of tasks.
-Collaborative knowledge construction generally requires a prolonged process of brainstorming alternative ideas, working out the implications of different options, and negotiating conclusions; discussion can be much more spontaneous.
+Yet, users were more familiar with discussion forums and tended to ignore the perspectives apparatus in favor of engaging in threaded discussion.
+These are very different kinds of tasks: collaborative knowledge construction generally requires a prolonged process of brainstorming alternative ideas, working out the implications of different options and negotiating conclusions; discussion can be much more spontaneous.

 This suggests that more clarity is needed on the question: what is the task?
-If people are going to use WebGuide for collaborative knowledge construction, then they need to have a clear sense of pursuing a shared knowledge-construction task.
-The Logan students had such a task in articulating positions on acid mine drainage.
-However, much of their knowledge construction took place in classroom discussion.
-They used WebGuide largely as a repository for their ideas.
-The seminar was concerned with understanding a series of readings, so its participants were more interested in exchanging isolated questions or reactions than in formulating larger integrative positions.
+If people are going to use WebGuide for collaborative knowledge construction then they need to have a clear sense of pursuing a shared knowledge construction task.
+The Logan students have such a task in articulating positions on acid mine drainage.
+However, much of their knowledge construction takes place in classroom discussion.
+They use WebGuide largely as a repository for their ideas.
+The seminar has been concerned with understanding a series of readings, so its participants have been more interested in exchanging isolated questions or reactions than in formulating larger integrative positions.

 Our experience to date already suggests the complexity of trying to support collaborative learning.
 We should probably distinguish the software interface functions that support discussion from those that support knowledge construction.
-But this should be done in a way that allows spontaneously discussed ideas to be readily integrated into longer-term knowledge construction processes.
-Similarly, additional functionality-most notably, support for group negotiation-must be added, differentiated, and integrated.
+But this should be done in such a way that spontaneously discussed ideas can later be readily integrated into longer-term knowledge construction processes.

+Similarly, additional functionality-most notably support for group negotiation-must be added, differentiated and integrated.
 New capabilities and uses of WebGuide can increase its value, as long as confusions and conflicts are not introduced.
-For instance, providing facilities for people to maintain lists of annotated Web bookmarks, things to do, favorite references, and upcoming deadlines within their personal perspectives might not only give them familiarity with using the system but would also build toward that critical mass of usage necessary for meaningful adoption.
+For instance, providing facilities for people to maintain lists of annotated Web bookmarks, things-to-do, favorite references, up-coming deadlines, etc. within their personal perspectives might not only give them familiarity with using the system, but would also build toward that critical mass of usage necessary for meaningful adoption.

-Computer mediation does have the potential to revolutionize communication, just as the printing press did long ago, but widespread literacy required gradual changes in skills and practices so that people could take full advantage of the technological affordances of the printing press.
-In fact, the transition from oral tradition to literacy involved a radical change in how people think and work (Ong, 1998).
-Although social as well as technical changes can be propagated much faster now, suitable mixes of practices and systems still must evolve to support the move from predominantly individual construction of knowledge to a new level of collaborative cognition.
+It has become a cliché that computer mediation has the potential to revolutionize communication just like the printing press did long ago.
+But the real lesson in this analogy is that widespread literacy required gradual changes in the skills and practices of the populace in order to take full advantage of the technological affordances of the printing press.
+In fact, the transition from oral tradition to literacy involved a radical change in how the world thinks and works (Ong, 1998).
+Although social as well as technical changes can be propagated much faster now, it is still necessary to evolve suitable mixes of practices and systems to support the move from predominantly individual construction of knowledge to a new level of collaborative cognition.